Thomas Ruthall

 Thomas Ruthall (also spelled Ruthal, Rowthel or Rowthall; died 4 February 1523) was an English churchman, administrator and diplomat.
-He was a leading councillor of Henry VIII of England.
+He was a leading councillor of King Henry VIII.

 Education and early career

 He was born at Cirencester.
 He was educated at the University of Oxford, ordained a deacon on 10 April 1490 at Worcester, and incorporated DD at Cambridge in 1500.
 Before this date he had entered the service of Henry VII of England.
 In June 1499, then described as prothonotary, he went on an embassy to Louis XII of France, and on his return occupied the position of king's secretary.

 Church and court career

 Ruthall had a long series of ecclesiastical preferments.
 In 1495 he had the rectory of Bocking, Essex (whose priest is called the Dean of Bocking), in 1502 he became a prebendary of Wells, and in 1503 Archdeacon of Gloucester, Dean of Salisbury and chancellor of Cambridge.
 In 1505 he was made prebendary of Lincoln; Henry VII, who had already made him a privy councillor, appointed him Bishop of Durham in 1509, but Henry died before Ruthall was consecrated.
 Henry VIII confirmed his appointment, and continued him in the office of secretary.
 He was part of the skeleton council that accompanied Henry VIII to the Tower of London at the beginning of his reign, following the death of Henry VII.
 In 1510, with Richard Foxe and Thomas Howard, Earl of Surrey, he negotiated a fragile peace with France.

 He went to France with the king in 1513 with a hundred men, but was sent back to England when James IV of Scotland threatened war.
 He took a part in the preparations for defence, strengthened Norham Castle, and wrote to Thomas Wolsey after the Battle of Flodden (1513).
 He was present at the marriage of Louis XII and the Princess Mary Tudor in 1514, and in 1516 was made Lord Privy Seal.

-In 1518 he was present when Wolsey was made a papal legate, and was one of the commissioners when the Princess Mary was betrothed to the Dauphin, Francis III, Duke of Brittany.
+In 1518 he was present when Wolsey was made a papal legate, and was one of the commissioners when the Princess Mary was betrothed to the Dauphin, Francis III of Brittany.
 He was at the Field of the Cloth of Gold in 1520, and was again at Calais with Wolsey in 1521.
 When Buckingham was examined by the king, Ruthall was present as secretary.
 A hardworking official, he did a great deal of the interviewing necessary in diplomatic negotiations.
 Brewer represents him as Wolsey's drudge, and Giustinian speaks of his "singing treble to the cardinal's bass."
 He died on 4 February 1523 at Durham Place, London, and was buried in St John's Chapel, Westminster Abbey.